 A person’s wisdom yields patience; it is to one’s glory to overlook an offense~ Proverbs 19:11 NIV

 America has morphed into a bunch of whiners, wimps and politically correct crybabies.

 College students at Harvard University have reported feeling “ threatened” by the possibility of the presence of students whose views on abortion might differ from their own.
 Students were not actually exposed to opposing ideas on the topic.
-Nonetheless, the mere notion they might be exposed to a view they didn’t agree with was simply more than the little snow flakes could endure.
+Nonetheless, the mere notion they might be exposed to a view they didn’t agree with was simply more than they could endure.

 These attitudes are not limited to the young.
 Full-grown adult and committed atheist, Patrick Greene is suing the senior Pastor of Abundant Life Fellowship in Corpus Christi, Texas.
 Mr. Greene asserts that a 230-foot cross being erected on church property is “offensive” and “tacky as he__ __”, and should therefore be removed.
-Greene is also suing two city officials for attending the crosses groundbreaking ceremony as private citizens.
+Greene is also suing two city officials for attending the groundbreaking ceremony for the cross as private citizens.

 Sadly, Christian people are not immune from the madness engulfing the greater culture.
 Wounded Christians were out in droves this past week.
 They were diligently monitoring and scolding others for what they believed to be “insensitive” and “callous” April Fools day jokes.